Our complete wine guide for the:

 See the gorgeous rolling vineyards at Slovenske Konjice and visit the famous winery here if available.
 Then onwards to the mesmerising wine country around Jeruzalem where we visit another local winery to sample their wares.
 This is a fantastic day out! (** Please note if Konjice is unavailable this will be substituted with stops in Maribor and Ptuj).

 What is the cost?

-Private tour - can be booked for any day with our partner if wineries are available.
+Private tour - email for a quote.
+Can be booked for any day with our partner depending on availability.